arnavsangelkar1/CSE464/README.md

 # ProjectPart1
-This code will create a graph as well as add nodes and edges.
+This code will create a graph as well as add odes and edges.
 The code will however download the graph into a dot file and can be made into a png with comand line promnt.
 All of the test cases are in the main file.